-MALD students may petition the Committee on Student Academic Programs (CSAP) for transfer credit and if approved will be eligible to reduce their course enrollment at Fletcher.
+For MALD and MIB students, no more than four courses can be transferred for credit.
+MALD students may submit a CSAP petition for transfer credit.
+It should be done as early in their Fletcher careers as possible.
 GBA students may petition for up to nine credits of transfer credit, which may be applied to elective courses only.
 It is expected that students will petition for transfer credit at least three months prior to the semester when they plan to reduce their enrollment so the Registrar’s Office can accurately manage the student’s future enrollment and tuition charges.
 Students who reduce their enrollment after the start of the term will be subject to the University Refund Policy.

-Transfer credit approved by CSAP will not be entered on the Fletcher transcript until 50% of the Fletcher program has been completed and an official transcript is received.
+Transfer credit approved by CSAP will not be entered on the Fletcher transcript until an official transcript is received.

 Petitions for transfer credit will be reviewed providing:

 - The course was taken at an accredited graduate school and is comparable to course offerings at Fletcher

 - The student was registered as a graduate student at the time the coursework was completed